evalldor/pystematic/docs/source/tutorial.rst

    $ python path/to/file.py -h

-you will see that the experiment we defined earlier is already equipped with a set of default parameters.
-To add additional parameters to the experiment, you use the :func:`pystematic.parameter` decorator:
+you will see that the experiment we defined earlier is already equipped with a set of :ref:`default parameters <apidoc:default parameters>`.
+To add additional parameters to the experiment, you use the :func:`pystematic.parameter`
+decorator:

 .. code-block:: python